LedgerHQ/ragger/doc/tutorial.rst

       with backend:
           yield backend

+Now this ``backend`` fixture is parametrized, and will trigger 3 times, with successively ``firmware = Firmware('nanos', '2.1')``, ``firmware = Firmware('nanox', '2.0.2')`` and
+``firmware = Firmware('nanosp', '1.0.3')``.
+The test will also be triggered 3
+times, with each time a ``backend`` configured with a different application.

 .. warning::
-  This won't work, because the tests may be started with every SDK versions, but the application ELF is compiled for only one SDK!
+  The tests won't pass, because they may be started with every SDK versions, but the application ELF is not parametrized yet, and is still compiled for only one SDK type and version!

 .. note::
-  The application ELFs, hence the ELF file path has to be parametrized too.
+  The application ELFs, hence the ELF file path has to be parametrized.

-Thankfully, ``Ragger`` provides a `app_path_from_app_name` function which infers an application name ELF given its name and the firmware name.
+Thankfully, ``Ragger`` provides a :py:func:`app_path_from_app_name <ragger.utils.misc.app_path_from_app_name>`
+function which infers an application name ELF given its name and the firmware name.

 So, given you have a directory ``APPS_DIRECTORY`` where you stored all your application ELFs, and they are all named as ``app_nanos.elf``,